FEATURED SPEAKERS—TMBC AUTHORS

 Piper Kendrix Williams is the coeditor with Brian Norman of Representing Segregation: Toward an Aesthetics of Living Jim Crow (2012).
 She is an associate professor in the Department of English and African American Studies at The Collège of New Jersey.
 She is currently working on A Black American Love Story, a book that merges memoir, family biography, and cultural criticism.

 Winnifred Brown-Glaude is the author of Higglers in Kingston: Women’s Informal Work in Jamaica (2011), the editor of Doing Diversity in Higher Education: Faculty Leaders Share Challenges and Strategies (2009), and the author of numerous articles on race, gender, and sexuality in the Anglophone Caribbean.
-She is an associate professor in the Department of African American Studies and Sociology & Anthropology at The College of New Jersey.
+She is an associate professor in the Departments of African American Studies and Sociology & Anthropology at The College of New Jersey.
 She is currently working on a book that examines the impact of neo-liberalism on the Jamaican society and public imagination.